You are here: Home / About us / News / Latest / Levy supports summer centre improvements

 What's next?

 We're in the process of modernising our lift, which was originally installed in 2007.
 As a key part of our mission to ensure accessibility, this upgrade is vital to maintaining the reliability of the lift, which benefits an est 2,000 people with mobility needs who use the centre annually.
 The modernisation involves replacing outdated electrical components with modern, locally manufactured parts, reducing the frequent faults that have recently caused disruptions to various activities.
+This work is also being funded by the Bruce Wake Charitable Trust.

 Looking further ahead, we are seeking to raise funds to impliment plans to deliver other mid-scale renovation projects to be supported by the ticket levy and match funds include: